 Alcohol and other drug information for parents

-Parents can play an important role in building their children’s resilience, and supporting the key drug education messages that are delivered through our early childhood and school programs.
+Parents can play an important role in building young people’s resilience by supporting important drug education messages that are delivered through our early childhood and school programs.
 SDERA offers a number of different support options for parents of students in all year levels, including:

 When children are very little, under the age of five, parents may want to talk with their children about passive smoking (tobacco), safe use of over-the-counter and prescribed medications such as asthma inhalers and panadol, poisonous and hazardous substances, and what to do if they happen to find a needle syringe.